+Mission Observatory

+Instrument

+Data Group

-Mission Observatory Instrument Data Group Data Components
+Data Components

-An example of a data tree is shown below in Figure 6.2.9.
+An example of a data tree is shown below in Figure 3.1.10.

-6.2 Mouse and Keyboard Events
+3.2 Mouse and Keyboard Events

-6.2.1 Tracking
+3.2.1 Tracking

 When tracking is enabled any movement within the frame of a panel in the draw area will be tracked.
 Tracking can be toggled on and off from the Graph pull down menu.
 The user can choose to track one panel or all panels.
 In addition the user can track vertically, horizontally or both.
 When the GUI session is first started, tracking of all panels is on by default and tracking both vertically and horizontally.
-Figure 6.2.1 shows an example of the main graph area when tracking is turned on and tracking all panels.
+Figure 3.2.1 shows an example of the main graph area when tracking is turned on and tracking all panels.
 Changing the tracking settings will affect what information is displayed in the legend, and which panels the legend is displayed on.

-6.2.2 Legend
+3.2.2 Legend

 When tracking is on a legend will be appear in the upper right corner of each panel that is being tracked.
 The values of each data point intersecting the vertical tracking line are displayed.
-See Figure 6.2.1 above.
+See Figure 3.2.1 above.
 The user can choose to turn the position legend on or off by toggling the Position Legend under the View menu.
 The legend is on by default.
 If only one panel is being tracked, then only one panel will have a legend.
-Please note that if you have the position legend on and choose the print option, the legend will not appear in the plot so that the user can view the entire panel.
+The legend does not appear in exports or prints.

-6.2.3 Mouse Clicks
+3.2.3 Mouse Clicks